MSc Business Innovation and Entrepreneurship

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-You will graduate with a portfolio of work that shows what you can do, you may have an emergent venture, and you will have a network of contacts to draw on whether you are starting-up or seeking innovative roles.
-International students graduating from the pre-existing MSc Innovation and Entrepreneurship programme have been successful in exploring their ideas in the UK after graduation.
-This programme is new for 2022/2023.
+You will graduate with a portfolio of work that shows what you can do- you may even have an emergent venture.
+You will have a network of contacts to draw on whether you are starting-up or seeking innovative roles.